 Throw it in some Tupperware and toss it in the freezer, so you can get back to it later in the week.

 Or eat it all up.
 Right now.
 I dare you.

-Thank you for allowing me to continue creating incredible content supporting relationships with incredible brands that The Movement Menu enjoys working with!
+This post is sponsored by the lovely folks at Bonafide Provisions.
+Thank you for allowing me to continue creating such incredible content by supporting relationships with incredible brands and companies that The Movement Menu enjoys working with!
 Opinions will always remain 100% my own!

 - 8 medium zucchinis spiralized (see instructions)

 - 3-4 teaspoons kosher salt

 - 4 carrots diced